alexis-leon-delgado/Numerical-Methods-A-Two-dimensional-Transient-Conduction-Problem/README.md

 Focus of study: thermal transient analysis of a tetramaterialcross section bar.

-Project performed as an additional activity of the subject "Gas dynamics and heat and mass transfer", part of the BSc Aerospace Engineering
+Project performed as an additional activity of the subject "Gas dynamics and heat and mass transfer", part of the BSc Aerospace Engineering.

 An example of the resulting temperature maps are: